ShathaAlrayyani/reading-notes/Reading-Classes/Reading-class31.md

+## Docker

+- Docker is a way to run Linux containers
+- Containers are a lightweight alternative to Virtual Machines
+- Dockerfile is a list of instructions for creating an image
+- Images are made up of one or more layers
+- Containers are a running instance of an image
+- docker-compose.yml controls how to run the container
+- Containers are stateless and ephemeral in nature.

 ## How to Install Docker

 To install Docker we need to download the desktop app on our computer and create a free account.
 The initial download of